Bloodyaugust/phaser-template/README.md

 ### CastleDB
 [CastleDB](http://castledb.org/) is a flat-file "database" builder that exports JSON files.
 It is a lightweight, easy to use tool for organizing game data that in other engines might be managed through "ScriptableObjects" or "ResourceScripts" *ahem*.
 Because it uses JSON natively, integrating it with your use-case in JS is very straightforward to do.
 See [DataController](controllers/data-controller.js) for an example of how this can work.

-### Github Workflows and Pages
+### Github Actions and Pages
-Github has free in-house solutions for CI/CD and hosting, with Workflows and Pages.
+Github has free in-house solutions for CI/CD and hosting, with Actions and Pages.
 This means we don't need another external service to watch our code for changes, run our tests, build the production bundle, and publish it to a server.
 You need to configure Pages per repository, but your workflow will run as soon as you clone and push this repository, if you leave the `.github` folder intact.

 ### Folders
 - [actors](actors/):